 Stomal therapy nurses work in many hospitals.
 Before you leave hospital, the stomal therapy nurse will make sure that you feel comfortable changing the urostomy bag and that you have a supply of bags.
-Once you are back home, you can contact the stomal therapy nurse for advice, and your doctor may also be able to arrange for a community nurse to visit you.
+Once you are back home, you can contact the stomal therapy nurse for advice.
+Your doctor may also be able to arrange for a community nurse to visit you.

 Join a stoma association

-Your stomal therapy nurse will usually help you join a stoma association for support, free bags and related products.
-You can also visit the Australian Council of Stoma Associations.
+Your stomal therapy nurse will usually help you join a stoma association.
+For a small annual membership fee, you will be able to get support, free bags and related products.
+Visit the Australian Council of Stoma Associations.

 Register for the Stoma Appliance Scheme

-The Australian Government’s Stoma Appliance Scheme (SAS) provides stoma bags and related products free of charge to members of stoma associations.
+The Australian Government’s Stoma Appliance Scheme (SAS) provides free stoma bags and related products to people who have a stoma.
+To be eligible, you must have a Medicare card and belong to a stoma association.
 Visit health.gov.au and search for “Stoma Appliance Scheme”.